Explaining packing for winter touring in Lapland

 Zarnecki's expertise has not gone unnoticed; he has been awarded the Royal Astronomical Society's Gold Medal and has served as both its Vice-President and President since 2016.
 He has held notable positions, including Director of the International Space Science Institute in Switzerland and Professor of Space Science at the Open University.
 With his extensive involvement in significant space probe missions, he is a leading authority on space debris, cosmic dust, and impacts.

-Get ready for travelling in the Nordic winter weather - ideas for travelling smoothly in the snow.
+Get ready for travelling in the Lapland winter weather - ideas for travelling smoothly in the snow.

 Norway is well known as a 'Northern Lights' hotspot and there is good reason.
 Above the Arctic Circle, many cities in Norway offer terrific chances to see the lights between mid-September to early April.